Diamond East Midlands: Midland Classic

 Midland Classic was founded in July 2005 by James Boddice and John Mason with a pair of London Central AEC Routemasters operating charter services.
 Boddice had a 69% shareholding with D&G Bus proprietor David Reeves, and Julian Peddle each having 13% and John Mitchelson 5%.
 It later diversified into operating route services.

-In April 2016, Midland Classic entered talks with Arriva Midlands to purchase its Stanton Road, Burton upon Trent garage and fleet.
+In April 2016, Midland Classic entered talks with Arriva Midlands to purchase their Burton upon Trent operations based on Wetmore Road within the town.
 The deal took effect on 27 August 2016 with 30 buses and 80 staff transferring.
-All routes later transferred to the Wetmore Road garage, with the Stanton Road garage closing.
+Midland Classic later moved their operations into the Wetmore Road site with the Stanton Road garage closing.

-During the 2021 Go North West strike, Midland Classic was one of a number of bus operators who provided vehicles and drivers to operate services on behalf of Go North West along with Edwards Coaches and Selwyns Travel.
+During the 2021 Go North West strike, Midland Classic were one of a number of bus operators who provided vehicles and drivers to operate services on behalf of Go North West along with Edwards Coaches and Selwyns Travel.

 In June 2022, Midland Classic underwent a fares revision which included a joint day-ticket with Select Bus Services and Chaserider.

-On 1 August 2022, Midland Classic took over routes 125 and 129, expanding its reach of services out to Leicester, Coalville and Loughborough.
+On 1 August 2022, Midland Classic took over routes 125 and 129, expanding its reach of services out to Leicester, Coalville and Loughborough, these have since been passed to Arriva Midlands upon retendering.

 Diamond East Midlands

 Rotala Group acquired Midland Classic on 3 August 2022, for £2 million.
 The business changed its name to Diamond East Midlands, with buses from other Diamond operations being transferred into the fleet and a repaint programme for pre-existing Midland Classic vehicles beginning.
 The services and fleet also become directly controlled from the group's headquarters in Tividale in November 2022.

 In October 2022, Diamond East Midlands began running contract services for Derbyshire County Council, further extending their reach of services out towards Derby and the surrounding areas.

-In June 2023, Rotala reversed the decision to create a multi-operator day ticket with Select Bus Services and Chaserider as part of the Diamond East Midlands Rebranding.
-Following this in January 2024, they also withdrew from accepting Staffordshire Knot tickets on the majority of routes, citing its "impact on commercial viability".
+In June 2023, as part of the Rebranding of operations under Diamond Bus East Midlands the multi-operator day ticket with Select Bus Services and Chaserider ceased to exist.
+Following this in January 2024, they also withdrew from accepting Staffordshire Knot tickets on the majority of routes, citing its "impact on commercial viability" but returned to the scheme in April 2026 as part of a fare review that saw them withdraw from the government fare cap scheme.